slatedocs/slate/source/includes/_features.md

 Each millisecond, ScoutProf captures a backtrace of what each thread in your application is currently running.
 Over many backtraces, when you combine them, it tells a story of what code paths are taking up the most time in your application.

-Compared with our more traditional instrumentation of libraries like ActiveRecord, Net::HTTP and similar, ScoutProf works with your custom code.
-Now, when your application spends time processing your data in custom application code, or in libraries that Scout doesn't yet instrument, instead of only being able to assign that to a large bucket of "Controller Time", the time can be broken down to exactly what is taking up the most time.
+Compared with our more traditional instrumentation of libraries like `ActiveRecord`, `Net::HTTP` and similar, ScoutProf works with your custom code.
+Now, when your application spends time processing your data in custom application code, or in libraries that Scout doesn't yet instrument, instead of only being able to assign that to a large bucket of `ActionController` time, the time can be broken down to exactly what is taking up the most time.

-Notice how the time in ActionController is broken down:
+Notice how the time in `ActionController` is broken down:

 ![scoutprof](scoutprof.png)